bitwuzla/bitwuzla/docs/c/types/bitwuzla.rst

 instance is created, configuration options are fixed and **cannot** be changed.
 :cpp:struct:`BitwuzlaSorts <BitwuzlaSort>` and
-:cpp:struct:`BitwuzlaTerms <BitwuzlaTerm>` are **independent** of a :cpp:struct:`Bitwuzla` instance and can be shared accross Bitwuzla instances.
+:cpp:struct:`BitwuzlaTerms <BitwuzlaTerm>` are **independent** of a :cpp:struct:`Bitwuzla` instance and can be shared across Bitwuzla instances.

 A Bitwuzla instance is created via :cpp:func:`bitwuzla_new()` and must be